crimsonyash9012/CryptoTracker/README.md

 # 📈 Crypto Tracker App

 A simple yet powerful Crypto Tracker App built with Jetpack Compose that fetches real-time cryptocurrency data from the CoinCap API and displays it in a user-friendly UI.
 The app follows clean architecture principles and uses Koin for dependency injection.
-The app is built with the help of the course The Best Practice Guide to Android Architecture
+The app is built with the help of the course **The Best Practice Guide to Android Architecture**.

 ## 🚀 Features

-Fetch real-time cryptocurrency prices from CoinCap API.
+* Fetch real-time cryptocurrency prices from CoinCap API.

-Display a list of cryptocurrencies with their name, symbol, price, and percentage change.
+* Display a list of cryptocurrencies with their name, symbol, price, market cap and percentage change.

-Smooth UI built with Jetpack Compose.
+* Smooth UI built with Jetpack Compose.

-Dependency Injection using Koin for better architecture.
+* Dependency Injection using Koin for better architecture.

-Efficient state management.
+* Efficient state management.

-Light and Dark theme support.
+* Light and Dark theme support.

+* Graphical representation of change in cryptocurrency's price within last 24 hours.

 ## 🛠️ Tech Stack